 Camel trek in the Sahara

 Ouarzazate - Todra Gorge - Merzouga (Sahara).
 This morning we begin our journey into the Sahara with a medley of palm trees, rose fields and magnificent gorges.
 Travelling from Ouarzazate, there is a possibility of visiting the kasbah Amherdhil in Skoura before seeing the rose fields and reaching scenic Todra Gorge.
 Surrounded by towering vertical limestone cliffs reaching heights of 1000ft, it is known as Morocco’s Grand Canyon.
 The charm of Todra lies in its changing colours as the sun slowly moves from east to west.
 After time to wander through Todra we hit the road again for Merzhouga – our base before we head into the Sahara.
-Depending on the time of year, spend the afternoon relaxing and swimming before climbing aboard our camels for an incredible trek into the Sahara Desert to watch a beautiful sunset and spend the night at our remote Berber Camp, nestled amongst the towering dunes of Erg Chebbi.
+Depending on the time of year, spend the afternoon relaxing and swimming before climbing aboard our camels for an incredible trek into the Sahara Desert to watch a beautiful sunset and spend the night at our remote Berber Camp, nestled amongst the dunes of Erg Chebbi.
+If you would prefer to take a Jeep to the Berber camp, this can be arranged locally through your guide at no additional cost.
 We enjoy local food, music and an amazing night camping in the Sahara.

 If you would prefer the comfort of a hotel with en-suite facilities this evening, opt for our Sahara hotel alternative at no additional cost.
 Please do let us know your preferred option at the time of booking.